 Anointing is the mystery of godliness –

-world to be His children.
-There are some people who truly want to believe,
+The mystery of salvation is that God has chosen us to be His children.
+There are some people who truly want to

-believe in him, but at the same time faith is a gift.
+believe in Him, but at the same time faith is a gift.
 Salvation is so simple a

 heart of man that is hopelessly incomprehensible.
 Jeremiah 17-9 says, “The